![]() |

 After sending this second, modified FOIA request to Jack O'Brian, Bruce also sent letters to Alexandra Mallus, the DOI's FOIA Officer, and Diane Cooke, who at the time was the Chief FOIA Officer for the NPS.

-The Monday of the week after Bruce's second, modied FOIA letter was received by the Intermountain Office and by the FOIA officers in Washington, D.C., Larry Wiese, the Superintendent of Mesa Verde National Park announced his sudden retirement.
+The Monday of the week after Bruce's second, modified FOIA letter was received by the Intermountain Office and by the FOIA officers in Washington, D.C., Larry Wiese, the Superintendent of Mesa Verde National Park suddenly announced his early retirement from the National Park Service.

 October 24, 2009---Bruce's Modified and Restated Third FOIA Request Sent to Jack O'Brian

-October 26, 2009---Bruce's Letter to Charis Wilcon, Acting FOIA Officer of the National Park Service
+October 26, 2009---Bruce's Letter to Charis Wilson, Acting FOIA Officer of the National Park Service

 In November, we entered another round of letters and emails.
 Diane Cooke had changed jobs, and Charis Wilson, the new acting head FOIA Officer for the NPS, began to try to move the process along.
 Unfortunately, Charis Wilson and Bruce disagreed on the interpretation of 43 CFR 2.18....and so he argued his case in his November 7, 2009 letter.
 Two days later his request is granted!